Register file: Register-bank switching

-Implementation
+Physical implementation

 The usual layout convention is that a simple array is read out vertically.
 That is, a single word line, which runs horizontally, causes a row of bit cells to put their data on bit lines, which run vertically.
 Sense amps, which convert low-swing read bitlines into full-swing logic levels, are usually at the bottom (by convention).
 Larger register files are then sometimes constructed by tiling mirrored and rotated simple arrays.

 Register files have one word line per entry per port, one bit line per bit of width per read port, and two bit lines per bit of width per write port.
 Each bit cell also has a Vdd and Vss.
 Therefore, the wire pitch area increases as the square of the number of ports, and the transistor area increases linearly.

 At some point, it may be smaller and/or faster to have multiple redundant register files, with smaller numbers of read ports, rather than a single register file with all the read ports.
-The MIPS R8000's integer unit, for example, had a 9 read 4 write port 32 entry 64-bit register file implemented in a 0.7 µm process, which could be seen when looking at the chip from arm's length.
+The MIPS R8000's integer unit, for example, had a 9 read 4 write port 32 entry 64-bit register file implemented in a 0.7 μm process, which could be seen when looking at the chip from arm's length.

 Two popular approaches to dividing registers into multiple register files are the distributed register file configuration and the partitioned register file configuration.

 In principle, any operation that could be done with a 64-bit-wide register file with many read and write ports could be done with a single 8-bit-wide register file with a single read port and a single write port.
 However, the bit-level parallelism of wide register files with many ports allows them to run much faster and thus, they can do operations in a single cycle that would take many cycles with fewer ports or a narrower bit width or both.

 The width in bits of the register file is usually the number of bits in the processor word size.

 Occasionally it is slightly wider in order to attach "extra" bits to each register, such as the poison bit.

 If the width of the data word is different than the width of an address—or in some cases, such as the 68000, even when they are the same width—the address registers are in a separate register file than the data registers.